How to Create & Automate a Luxury Client Experience

 The Client Care Phase could probably be broken down into several additional phases, such as “the design phase” or “the construction phase.”
 For simplicity’s sake, we call Client Care everything from reserving your services via retainer to the moment you present the client’s final space to them.

 Yes, there are many, many touchpoints within that process, and they should all be thoughtfully designed to create a masterful and unforgettable experience.
-It will differ from firm to firm, but I do suggest being very thoughtful about the process and keeping it all branded.
+It will differ from firm to firm, but we do suggest being very thoughtful about the process and keeping it all branded.
 Really, branded?

 You could also think of fun ways to help clients with project endurance, such as framing their design concept or a beautiful rendering, surprising them with gifts, such as a gift card for a nice dinner out (for kitchen renovations), etc.